Gerald Everett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Everett has averaged 17.6 receiving yards per game in his nine career matchups against the Cardinals, 13.9 fewer than his over/under for Sunday's game.

-- In nine matchups, Everett has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Cardinals.

-- The Cardinals are conceding 227.1 passing yards per game this season, the NFL's eighth-ranked pass defense.
+- The 227.1 yards per game the Cardinals are giving up through the air makes them the NFL's eighth-ranked pass defense.

-- With 27 passing TDs allowed this season, the Cardinals defense is ranked 21st in the league.

 Recent Performances

-- In last week's outing against the Lions, Everett was targeted five times, totaling 36 yards on three receptions.
+- In last week's game against the Lions, Everett was targeted five times and recorded three catches for 36 yards.

-- Everett's stat line over his last three outings includes 11 grabs for 164 yards and one touchdown.
-He averaged 54.7 yards per game, and was targeted 14 times.
+- Everett has racked up 164 yards over his last three games (54.7 receiving yards per game) with one touchdown, hauling in 11 balls on 14 targets.

 Everett's Seattle Teammates